Publish a book or book chapter open access - test

 Find out more about different publishing models on the OA Books Toolkit.

-Deposit long-form research in ORA
+Deposit long-form research in the Oxford Research Archive (ORA)

 • Which version can I deposit?
 Some publishers allow you to deposit the author accepted manuscript; others only allow the submitted version (before peer review).